Truck Driver Institute (TDI) offers many resources for financial aid. Everything from Carrier Reimbursement to scholarships to Military/GI Bills.*

-Well, frankly … no. Thanks for asking, but free CDL training is never actually free.
-You already know there is really no such thing as a free lunch, so somebody always has to pay for that free CDL training you’re looking for.
+No because, “free CDL training” is never actually free.
+You already know there is really no such thing as a free lunch, so somebody always has to pay for that free CDL training.
 What if you find other truck driving schools that offer discounted tuition? … you will find out it comes with a catch, a big one.

 Yes, absolutely!
 Many carriers offer generous tuition reimbursement programs to students to help pay for training if you qualify.